Umuzi-org/tech-department/content/projects/kotlin/project-6/create-a-room-database/_index.md

 - Add the required migration strategy to the builder.
 Use .fallbackToDestructiveMigration().

 Normally, you would have to provide a migration object with a migration strategy for when the schema changes.
 A migration object is an object that defines how you take all rows with the old schema and convert them to rows in the new schema, so that no data is lost.
-Migration is beyond the scope of this codelab.
+Migration is beyond the scope of this project.
 A simple solution is to destroy and rebuild the database, which means that the data is lost.

 ```
 .fallbackToDestructiveMigration()